Qatraneh

 Al Qatraneh or Al Qatrana is a small town in Jordan.
 It is located 90 miles south of Amman.
 It belongs administratively to Karak Governorate.

 History

 The town is famous for its historic Qasr Al-Qatraneh, which was built in the Ottoman era as a waystation for pilgrims on their way to Hajj.

+The modern Qatraneh kaza was created in 1996.

 Geography

 The town lies on the Desert Highway, in the desert plain east of the Mountains of Moab, on the borders between Karak and Amman Governorates.
 The town is located on one of the tributaries of the Mujib River.

 Demographics

 In the census of 2004, the town had a population of 6,949.
 The male to female ratio was 51% to 49%.
 Jordanian citizens made up 95% of the population.
 The estimated population in 2010 is about 8,300.